taufique95/Requirements-Analysis-Case-Studies/README.md

-# Requirements Analysis & QA Portfolio
+# Requirements Analysis Case Studies
 Welcome to my portfolio.
 I specialize in bridging the gap between business needs and technical execution.

 My approach combines the analytical rigor of a **Requirements Analyst** with the preventative mindset of a **Software QA Engineer**.
 I focus on translating complex business rules into strict, testable logic to prevent requirement gaps before development begins.